rmurphey/js-assessment/README.md

 ### Available dependencies

 The repo includes jQuery, Backbone, and Underscore.
-If there's other stuff you'd find useful, you can put it in the `lib` directory.
+Do take advantage of these libraries when writing your solutions!

 ## I want to see the answers!